Barber Programs & Barbering Career Information

 As of the most recent BLS survey, the states with the highest concentration of jobs for this occupation are New Jersey, Kentucky, Indiana, Texas and Washington.
 The states with the highest employment levels for this occupation are Texas, New York, California, New Jersey and Indiana.

-According to the Bureau of Labor Statistics most recent data from May 2012, barber salaries typically varies from $17,110 per year on the low end to $43,420 per year for the 90th percentile of barbers.
-The average, or mean, salary falls in between.
-The mean hourly wage is $13.23 per hour, and the mean annual wage is $25,090, before tips.
+According to the Bureau of Labor Statistics (2015) most recent data, the mean annual salary for barbers is $28,430 or $13.67 per hour.
 One thing to keep in mind is that this typically does not include tips from clients, and that many barbers fail to report their full wages so this data is often skewed lower.
-Here is a snapshot of the data from BLS.gov as of May 2012:

 For complete information about barber careers and salary, click here.
 The wages you have the potential to earn as a barber can depend on a number of factors.
 One is the setting in which you work.
 Some barbers work in salons or barber shops, while others decide to go into business for themselves and open their own barber shops.
 The overhead and time costs of owning your own barbershop may be greater, but you also get to keep more of the profit for each client than you would if you worked for a salon or barbershop owned by someone else.
 Some barbers choose to work in a booth rental environment, which is a good transitional midway point between working for someone else's shop and working for yourself.
 Some barbers work on staff in community care facilities for the elderly, and some work in the news and broadcast business.
 Another factor that can affect what you get paid as a barber is where you live and work.

-At the last BLS survey, the top paying states for barber occupations are the District of Columbia, Minnesota, Colorado, Alaska and Illinois.
+At the last BLS survey, the top paying states for barber occupations are Minnesota, Nebraska, Louisiana, Massachusetts and Oklahoma.
 Barber salary can also vary from city to city.
 Some metropolitan areas tend to pay higher than others, and barbers who work in rural settings might have a smaller take-home pay.
 One factor that is often not included in barber salary data is the amount of money you may make from tips.

 The best way to choose a barber school is always to research the barbering colleges you're considering and ask a lot of questions when you talk to the admissions representatives.
 Most people compare at least three schools before making a final decision.
 Everyone has different criteria that are important to them.
 The right barber college for some might not be the right one for others.
 To some people, cost is the most important factor, but to others it's the skills taught in the school, and still others think that the quality of the in-school barbershop to get hands-on experience is most important.